How To File For Divorce in Mississauga?

 What if you were married in a religious ceremony?
 Here, you may also need to obtain a religious divorce, something not done through the courts.
 Instead, your place of worship or religious organization must be contacted and the religious divorce applies for there, something that may vary from faith to faith.
 Although not often relevant to the Canadian divorce process, without the religious divorce, you may not be able to marry again in that religion.

-Dividing assets often leads to dispute.
-The marital home (or “matrimonial home”) is something each spouse has equal rights to, no matter which spouse is the owner of record.
+Dividing assets often leads to disputes.
+The marital home (or “matrimonial home”) is something each spouse has equal rights to, no matter which spouse is the owner of the record.
 Moving out is irrelevant.
-Once divorced, the spouse that is not the owner of record may still be able to share in the value of the home.
-However, you may still lose the right to stay in the home as you are not married any more.
+Once divorced, the spouse that is not the owner of the record may still be able to share in the value of the home.
+However, you may still lose the right to stay in the home as you are not married anymore.